By Elise McClain

 Having served Tucson for more than two decades, Rocco’s is an undeniable mainstay.
 Get a taste of the Windy City in the Old Pueblo, with world-renowned, authentic Chicago-style deep dish and wings.
 With local favorites like the Big Bad Wolf, the Kitchen Sink, and Fungus Humongous, Rocco’s couples quality ingredients, enormous portions, and affordable prices to deliver crave-worthy ooey-gooey chewy pies.

 “Rocco’s thing is deep dish, and they do it well,” said Favis.
 “But surprisingly, it’s their thin crust that I love more.
 And more than I love their deep dish and their thin crust, I love their hot sticks most, and I do think they have the best wings in town.
 If you’re looking for a place that would please everybody, then this is definitely the place to go.”

 When asked to name the best pizza joints in town, Favis was hesitant to say, for fear of missing one.

 “It’s tough to choose the best, because there’s a lot of great pizza in Tucson,” said Favis.
 “Reilly Craft Pizza and Drink, Empire Pizza, Magpies, and Little Anthony’s are all great too.
 And looking to the future, a new Detroit-style pizzeria is supposed to open in the coming months, which I’m really excited to try.”

-As a lifetime lover of pizza, Alexis founded @pizzagrateful in 2016 to document her, and her husband Adam’s, exploration of the Tucson pizza scene.
+As a lifetime lover of pizza, Alexis founded @pizzagrateful in 2016 to document the exploration of the Tucson Pizza scene that she shares with her husband Adam.
 In the same year, Alexis launched 365 Pizza Grateful, an online food journal that chronicled 52 different pizzas over the course of 52 weeks.
 Keep up with Alexis and her pizza journey on Instagram @pizzagrateful.